-(7)(A) The United States district courts shall have jurisdiction Courts, U.S. overunder paragraph (3) that is in effect, and
+(7)(A) The United States district courts shall have jurisdiction Courts, U.S. over-

 (i) any cause of action initiated by an Indian tribe arising from the failure of a State to enter into negotiations with the Indian tribe for the purpose of entering into a Tribal-State compact under paragraph (3) or to conduct such negotiations in good faith.